Public speaking: Trick or treat?

 How do you feel about public speaking?

-For some, public speaking is a treat.
-They are energised by the spotlight.
-They relish the opportunity to share their knowledge with others.
+You might be energised by the spotlight, relishing the opportunity to share your knowledge with others.

-Regardless of whether you find public speaking tricky or a treat, it is undoubtably a key skill for content strategists and communication professionals.
+Either way, public speaking is undoubtably a key skill for content strategists and communication professionals.

 We often find ourselves speaking in front of a crowd, whether it be running an ideation workshop, hosting an audience focus group, or offering valuable insight at a conference.

-Below, we treat you to our top tricks for boosting your confidence ahead of a public speaking opportunity.
+To help, we offer our top tips for boosting your confidence ahead of a public speaking opportunity.

 Fail to prepare and prepare to fail.
 Extensive preparation will help you feel at ease.
 Consult the free resources on the Toastmasters website.
 Know your subject.
 Design a strong set of slides.
 Memorise your workshop plan.
 If you have detailed knowledge of your material, then delivering it won’t be daunting – it will be a privilege.

 It really does make perfect.
 Rehearse your presentation in front of the mirror, friends, family, colleagues.
 Consider joining a local public speaking group, of which there are many, to gain further experience.
 Ask for honest feedback, then act upon it.
 Better yet, rehearse in front of a video camera and critique yourself.
 This will help you…

 What happens when you get nervous?
 Do you talk too fast?
 Look at your feet?
 Flap your arms like a seagull?